 The client changed his FTP and CPanel password and did not pay me for my work.
-What can I and to get paid on time by clients?
+What can I do to get paid from the client who refuses to pay?

 I was working for one of my clients and after I completed the task, a client just changed his FTP and CPanel password and did not pay me for my work.
 Can I bring his website down with DDoS?
 What I can do about it?

-A very interesting question and the interesting part is not what you can do about it but what you should do about it and what I did in such scenarios.
+An interesting question and the exciting part is not what you can do about it but what you should do about it and what I did in such scenarios.

 First, you need to realize why such incidents happen?

-The most common reason that I have seen for non-payment from clients is that of delay in the project.
-The project kicked off with a lot of energy but as things did not move as expected energy slowly but surely dissipated.
+The most common reason that I have seen for non-payment from clients is for the delay in the project.
+The project kicked off with a lot of energy.
+However, things did not move as expected and energy slowly but surely dissipated.

-You may or may not be part of the issue or you may have been part of the project too late, but then it can impact your final payment because the client is no longer looking at this project very actively and so ultimately you are left unpaid.
+You may or may not be part of the issue, or you may have been part of the project too late, but then it can impact your final payment because the client is no longer looking at this project very actively.
+So ultimately, you are left unpaid.

-There are certain things you can control and others things which are beyond your control.
+There are certain things you can control and other things that are beyond your control.
 Control the controllable and honor the deadline.

-Such issues, with payment, come up for projects ranging from $100 to $1000 and projects bigger than those are typically handled through escrow or Statement of Work or SOW or other agreements.
+Such issues, with payment, come up for projects ranging from $100 to $1000.
+More significant projects are handled through escrow or Statement of Work or SOW or other agreements.

 You can have a case for copyright infringement against the client for using your code/design.
-You did some work for the client where he has not been paid and so the client is using your copyrighted code/design.
-Inform client politely with facts that they have a breach of your copyright and inform them that you can use Google’s legal removal request on client’s site which can impact their business and you are not willing to go that route.
+You did some work for the client where he has not been paid, and so the client is using your copyrighted code/design.
+Inform the client politely with facts that they have a breach of your copyright and inform them that you can use Google’s legal removal request on the client’s site, which can impact their business, and you are not willing to go that route.

-Apart from that, you can have a lawsuit against the client for non-payment for the work done and use of copyright material on his website but the question is should you be doing that.
+Apart from that, you can have a lawsuit against the client for non-payment and use of copyrighted material on the website.

-Will you not waste more money trying to recover that money?
-Instead just make this as a fee to gain experience and move on along with a lesson that such incidents just don’t happen again and how you can avoid it.
-Make sure that such incidents don’t impact your existing clients and you just don’t become too aggressive with your existing clients for payments else you can have a series of such payment issues like I had it.
+Make sure that such incidents don’t impact your existing clients, and you just don’t become too aggressive with your current clients for payments.
+Else, you can have a series of such payment issues like I had it.

-We worked very closely in the second week and before the second weekend, I asked for payment of pending invoice from the first week.
-Sent him the subsequent invoice on the second weekend as agreed.
-I asked for a payment at the beginning of the third week as the invoices pending were close to $1500 now.
+We worked very closely in the second week.
+Before the second weekend, I asked for payment of a pending invoice from the first week.
+I sent the subsequent invoices on the second weekend, as agreed.
+I asked for payment at the beginning of the third week as the invoices pending were close to $1500 now.

-My bad luck that there was some issue with the client’s server and a site was attacked badly.
-The client thought it was me who did something (he had such incidents in the past) on this site and I was never paid.
+My bad luck that there was some issue with the client’s server, and a site was poorly attacked.
+The client thought it was me who did it (he had such incidents in the past) for the delay in payment.
+The result was I was never paid.

 At times, there is nothing much you can do about it too.